mclemente/about-face/readme.md

 ## Credit

 Eadorin & edzillion, for the original [About Face](https://github.com/League-of-Foundry-Developers/about-face).
 Assistance from several Discord users, including @Forien and @Stan.
 Accepting translations for the few config options.
+Assistance from theripper93 for the 3.0 update.

 ## License